 If you are travelling to Paris make sure to download our Gourmet Guide and Passport!
 It will help you navigate the city’s culinary scene and get deals on wine tastings and more!

-The beloved French open sandwich called “Croque Monsieur” was first created in 1910 in a little bistro near Paris’ Opera district.
-It makes the perfect Parisian lunch and is composed of the following ingredients: 2 or 3 slices of bread with ham, cheese, butter and a “bechamel” (a white sauce).
+This beloved sandwich called “Croque Monsieur” was first created in 1910 in a little bistro near the Paris’ Opera district.
+It makes the perfect Parisian lunch.
+It is composed of the following ingredients: 2 or 3 slices of bread with ham, cheese, butter and a “bechamel” (a white sauce).
 The cheese is both in the sandwich and on top of it.
 It is baked until each part has melted into one another!
 And it is then served to you, usually, with a side salad!
 You can also try a Croque Madame which is essentially the same thing but with a friend egg on top.

 COQ AU VIN